 The ages for the combined vaccines are as follows:

-- Twinrix Adult® for those aged 16 years or older.
+- Twinrix Adult® is for those who are aged 16 years or older.

-- Twinrix Paediatric® for those aged 1 to 15 years
+- Twinrix Paediatric® is for those who are aged 1-15 years.

-- Ambirix® for those aged 1 to 15 years.
+- Ambirix® is for those who are aged 1-15 years.

-- Hepatyrix® for those aged 15 years or over.
+- Hepatyrix® is for those who are aged 15 years or over.

-- ViATIM® for those aged 16 years or over.
+- ViATIM® for those who are aged 16 years or over.

 - The objective of the immunisation programme is to provide two doses of a hepatitis A-containing vaccine at appropriate intervals for all individuals at high risk of exposure to the virus or of complications from the disease.